Jonathan-Git-Hub-dev/JWT/README.md

 - uId : Primary index of this table.
 - uEmail : Unique email associated with account.
 - uPass : Password for the account in hashed format.
--salt : Added when hashing password for security reasons.
+- salt : Added when hashing password for security reasons.
 - resets : How many times the password reset sequence has been requested for this account.

 #### Incomplete User